puzzle/dagger-techlab/content/en/docs/03/_index.md

 ```

 {{% alert title="Warning" color="primary" %}}
-Unfortunately the Dagger call stops.
+Unfortunately the Dagger call stops after a while.
 We have to analyze this!
 {{% /alert %}}

-We do not see the logs of the app in the output of the Dagger call.\
+If we do not see the relevant logs of the app in the output of the Dagger call, we should change the verbosity.\
-Therefore we try to make the output more verbose.
+Try to make the output more verbose.
 This is implemented with the `-v` option.

 Run the call again with the verbosity option: